awsdocs/aws-freertos-docs/doc_source/qualificationguide/getting_started_template.md

 + Which toolchains and other software utilities are required for development?

   Provide links to user guides and download pages\.
-+ Are there any other prerequisites for getting started with Amazon FreeRTOS on the board?
++ Are there any other prerequisites for getting started with FreeRTOS on the board?

   Provide links to purchasing pages, user guides, and download pages\.